LoweLundin/Miscellaneous/README.md

 # Miscellaneous
 Miscellaneous projects from courses I've taken.
 Mind that these projects are not as "polished" as those in other repositories.
-Sadly I have no Python projects uploaded, as those have either been done for companies or in larger groups, where I could hardly claim credit.
+Sadly I have no Python projects uploaded, as those have either been done for companies or in larger groups, where I could hardly claim sole credit.

 ## String_functions - MIPS32/ASM - Autumn 2018